kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. User selects the option to create a new ETL task or update an existing one.
+2. System checks access to change etl tasks and scripts.
-2. System presents a form to configure ETL task details.
+3. System presents a form to configure ETL task details.
-3. User provides the basic task configuration.
+4. User provides the basic task configuration.
-4. User selects and attaches relevant scripts (Extraction script, Field Rules, Transformation scripts, Anonymization rules, Uploading script) from the list of available scripts.
+5. User selects and attaches relevant scripts (Extraction script, Field Rules, Transformation scripts, Anonymization rules, Uploading script) from the list of available scripts.
-5. User finalizes and saves the ETL task.
+6. User finalizes and saves the ETL task.
-6. System validates the task setup, ensuring all necessary scripts are included, and saves the task configuration.
+7. System validates the task setup, ensuring all necessary scripts are included, and saves the task configuration.

 **Alternate path:**
 - **Missing Scripts:** If required scripts are not attached, the system prompts the user to complete the setup by attaching necessary scripts before saving.